gmag11/EnigmaIOT/readme.md

 ### EnigmaIoT protocol

-The named EnigmaIoT protocol is designed to use encripted communication without the need to hardcode the key.
+The named EnigmaIoT protocol is designed to use encrypted communication without the need to hardcode the key.
 It uses Diffie Hellman algorythm to calculate a shared key.

 The process starts with node anouncing itself with a Client Hello message.
 It tells the gateway its intention to establish a new shared key.
 It sends Diffie Hellman public part to be used on gateway to calculate the key.